-AmeriCorps – Making a Positive Change in Your CommunityAugust 18, 2016 AmeriCorps is a program in which participants serve in communities across the U.S and is often considered the “domestic Peace Corps”.
+AmeriCorps – Making a Positive Change in Your CommunityAugust 1, 2018 AmeriCorps is a program in which participants serve in communities across the U.S and is often considered the “domestic Peace Corps”.
 Each year, 75,000 members complete assignments in education, environmental protection, economic opportunity, health care, public safety, and disaster services at public agencies, schools, nonprofits, community- and faith-based organizations.
-Since the establishment of AmeriCorps in 1994, 900,000 members have participated in the program, contributing more than 1.2 billion hours of community service.
-Their members have received more than $2.4 billion in education awards.
+Since the establishment of AmeriCorps in 1994, more than a million people have participated in the program.

 What Programs Are Available at AmeriCorps?